abelsiqueira/julia-tutorial-at-nlesc/pages/basics/installation.md

 \detend
 ## Jupyter notebook (Julia's kernel)

-In Jupyter, you can install Julia in two ways:
+You can run Julia in Jupyter in two ways:
 - Using your existing Python + Jupyter installation;
 - Installing a standalone Julia Jupyter installation.